 This course is for intermediate- and advanced-level students who want to delve further into the practice of abstract painting.
-It is a studio-centered course and comes after Intermediate/Advanced Abstract Painting Essentials, which is recommended for those who have not practiced abstract painting.
-The students work in class and center their attention on a personal strategy to develop their own voices through abstract painting.
+It is a studio-centered course and comes after at least one semester of intermediate painting, which is recommended for those who have not practiced abstract painting before.
+The students work in class, focusing attention on a personal strategy to develop their own voices through abstract painting.